 tacacs-server key This command sets the TACACS+ encryption key.
 Use the no form to restore the default.

 tacacs-server key key-string

 no tacacs-server key

-key-string - Encryption key used to authenticate logon access for the client.
+key-string - Encryption key sent in plain text and used to authenticate logon access for the client.
 Enclose any string containing blank spaces in double quotes.
 (Maximum length: 48 characters)